alocken/Project-1---SQL/starting_with_questions.md

 Answer:

 Yes, we can summarize the impact revenue from each city/country by generating the total revenue.
 The higher the revenue for a city/country, the assumption would be that there is a greater impact revenue.
 This would also depend on the overall revenue of a country.
-For example, if a country is quite small and has a signficant amount of revenue, there may be a greater impact than a country that is vast with significant revenue also having the same significant amount of revenue.
+For example, if a country is quite small and has a significant amount of revenue, there may be a greater impact than a country that is vast with significant revenue also having the same significant amount of revenue.
 These additional considerations, or parameters, are not fully known or possible to determine in this dataset but we are able to generate a table the demonstrates revenue for each country in descending order.
-It can be observed that the United States has the highest impact revenue, given the limitations in data, and the city with the highest revenue is actually unavailable.
-Given the volume of revenue in the unknown city, it can be assumed it is within the United States but this is not possible to confirm.
+It can be observed that the United States has the highest impact revenue, given the limitations in data, and the city with the highest revenue is unavailable.
+Given the volume of revenue in the unknown city, it can be assumed it is within the United States, but this is not possible to confirm.

 ![alt text](<Start Questions - Q5 - Cities.png>)